peterhinch/micropython-epaper/README.md

 in Flash is employed a build with this capability must be used.
 As of 18th March 2016 this feature has not been incorporated into the release firmware build.

-The driver is untested with the Pyboard Lite but its limited RAM indicates that it is likely to be unsuccessful.
+The driver works on the Pyboard Lite but its limited RAM means that the board's use is probably best confined to simple applications.
 The driver is fairly demanding on RAM especially in FAST mode or modes using the Embedded Artists (EA) flash memory.
+A test of the FAST mode clock demo indicated that about 50% of the Lite's memory was used.

 ### Introduction